The Unofficial Guide to Programming FANUC Robots

 Can I share the book with the rest of my team?

-Your copy of is for personal use only.
-If your company or educational institution wants to use it for training purposes, please get in touch with me about bulk licensing.
+Each purchase is for a single reader only.
+If your company or educational institution wants to use it for training purposes, please get in touch with me about a bulk license.